by Douglas R. Kuney, Howard L. Enos, William W. Brown and Charles E. Whiteman* (10/18)

 Good sanitation practiced by all individuals coupled with good nutrition and a good vaccination program are keys to a healthy and thrifty flock.

-* World Organization for Animal Health (OIE) list of Reportable Diseases: http://www.oie.int/animal-health-in-the-world/oie-listed-diseases-2018/ , Colorado Department of Agriculture Reportable Disease List https://www.colorado.gov/pacific/aganimals/livestock-health
+* World Organization for Animal Health (WOAH) list of Reportable Diseases: https://www.woah.org/en/what-we-do/animal-health-and-welfare/animal-diseases/ , Colorado Department of Agriculture Reportable Disease List https://www.colorado.gov/pacific/aganimals/livestock-health